 Cardano is an open-source decentralised public blockchain and cryptocurrency.
 Traders looking for new and lesser-known coins have had their eye on this one recently.
-This guide will show you how to buy and trade Cardano (ADA) in 2020.
+This guide will show you how to trade and buy Cardano (ADA) in 2020.

 Where to buy Cardano

-Read on to find out about Cardano and how it works or jump ahead to our step-by-step buyers guide if you’re ready to start investing.
+Read on to find out about Cardano and how it works or jump ahead to our step-by-step buyers guide if you’re ready to buy Cardano (ADA).

 What is Cardano?